AssPennyFoundation/AssPennies/README.md

 ![AssPennies](http://i.imgur.com/X4coDlS.png)

 ## What are AssPennies?
+Every time a penny passes through your hands, stick it up your ass... and then spend it.
+You don't just stick 'em up your ass, you spend them.
+It's a long-term stragegy.

-AssPennies are a scrypt cryptocurrency built from FooCoin: https://github.com/RazorLove/foocoin
+Seriously though, AssPennies are a scrypt cryptocurrency built from FooCoin: https://github.com/RazorLove/foocoin

 ## How to get AssPennies
+Until an exchange gets its shit together and starts trading AssPennies, there are three ways to get them:

-The best way to get AssPennies of your own is to mine them with the QT client, or with cgminer .
+* CPU mine them with the QT client
+* AMD/ATI cards can use cgminer 3.7.2: http://ck.kolivas.org/apps/cgminer/3.7
+* Nvidia cards can use cudaminer: https://github.com/cbuchner1/CudaMiner

+### Let's talk numbers
 * 12,012,000 total AssPennies will be mined (8 times the population of Nebraska)
 * Blocks are mined every 12 minutes.
 * Block reward is 125 AssPennies.
 * Difficulty is readjusted every 4 hours.
 * 3,000 AssPennies are mined every day.
+* You don't pull down 8 figures a year without having it _together_.

 ## Building AssPennies QT client